siddarthanath/Data-Science-Theory/README.md

 10. Principal Component Analysis
 11. Graph Based Learning

 Each chapter will be relayed via Jupyter Notebook/HTML files.
+Every external resource I use to aid my work will be referenced clearly.
 <br>
 The sole of these notebooks focus will be on the coding (and very little Mathematics).
 Additionally, the resources will be centered around "from scratch" implementation (and not relying too heavily on in-built tools).
 <br>